Jack.org

 Finances

-Jack.org is a Medium-sized charity, receiving $4.1m in donations in F2019.
-Compared to F2018, total donations increased by 60% due to a 139% increase in foundation donations.
-The charity also received $244k in government funding and $230k in event registration and speaker fees.
-Administrative costs are 6% of revenues and fundraising costs are 22% of donations.
-For every dollar donated, 72 cents go to the cause.
+Administrative costs are 8% of revenues (less investment income) and fundraising costs are 27% of donations.
+For every dollar donated, 65 cents are available to go toward the cause.
 This is within Ci’s reasonable range for overhead spending.
-Funding reserves of $3.8m can cover 1.4 years of annual program costs.
+Jack.org has reserve funds of $7.4m which can cover 11 months of annual program costs.

 Financial Review